Merkel's conservatives quarrel over party's course

 Spahn is one of the fiercest critics of Merkel’s decision in 2015 to welcome more than a million refugees, mainly Muslims from war zones in the Middle East.

-Spahn ruled out a coalition with the anti-immigration AfD, writing on Twitter that the CDU could not work together with a party he called anti-American and which he said idolizes Russian autocrats.
-He also accused the AfD of wanting to roll back European integration and tolerating anti-Semitism within its ranks.
+Spahn ruled out a coalition with the anti-immigration AfD, saying the CDU could not work together with a party he called anti-American and which he said idolizes Russian autocrats.

 CDU deputy chair Armin Laschet warned against moving the CDU more to the right.
 “I’m convinced that such a policy shift would be wrong,” Laschet told Sueddeutsche Zeitung daily.
 The CDU should stick to its centrist course, he added.

+Speaking to reporters shortly before the CDU board meeting in Berlin, Laschet and CDU deputy leader Julia Kloeckner both suggested that the candidates to succeed Merkel should present themselves in several regional conferences in the coming weeks.

-The candidate most likely to stand for a continuation of Merkel’s course is CDU party secretary general Annegret Kramp-Karrenbauer who is expected to comment on her candidacy in the coming days.
+The candidate most likely to stand for a continuation of Merkel’s centrist course is CDU party secretary general Annegret Kramp-Karrenbauer who is expected to comment on her candidacy in the coming days.

 The third candidate is Friedrich Merz who would stand for a shift towards the low-tax, business-friendly right-wing conservatism that Merkel has pushed into the background.